 Cucumber should be planted when the frost has passed.
 It likes a mild temperature when the soil temperature is over 60 F. You can sow it later in May or early June.

 It grows best when trained to grow up a trellis on a dark-colored wall and benefit most from black plastic mulch.

 So far you have learned how to grow fruit and vegetable plants in your garden.
 These are not only full of nutrients but also bloom flowers that can be used as decoration to your garden.

-But you don’t want to plant them anywhere without a proper though.
-You still have to make sure that you understand some gardening design principle and come up with a garden design plan.
+But you don’t want to plant them anywhere without proper thought.
+You still have to make sure that you understand some gardening design principles and come up with a garden design plan.

 Something that will make your garden stand out.
-Something that is well thought and provide relaxing atmosphere around your home.
+Something that is well thought and provides a relaxing atmosphere around your home.

 - Understand the landscape and design fundamentals